nsvasu/Getting-and-Cleaning-Data/CodeBook.md

   tbodyacc Std X,
   tbodyacc Std Y,
   tbodyacc Std Z,
-  tgravityacc Mean X,
+  tgravityacc Mean X
-  tgravityacc Mean Y
+  and tgravityacc Mean Y

 * Finally, the script creates a tidy data set with the average of each measurement for each activity and each subject.
 The final tidy dataset is saved as average_dataset.txt, that has a 180x68 data frame data.